 Cottage description :

 A very particular care was taken in the realization of the country cottage, its decoration and the choice of materials and the equipment used.
-Primarily equipped with wood, it has a large room (open on the terrace) which houses the livingroom with lunch-corner, a well furnished international library, the “American” kitchen luxuriously furnished and equipped, and the bathroom with a corner bath-tub and wash-hand basin, a small laundry, separate toilets.
-The bedroom is situated on the mezzanine, with a 140 cm wide bed, and very large wall cupboards.
+Primarily equipped with wood, it has a large room (open on the terrace) which houses the livingroom with lunch-corner, a well furnished international library, the “American” kitchen luxuriously furnished and fully equipped, and the bathroom with a corner bath-tub and wash-hand basin, a small laundry, separate toilets.
+The bedroom is situated on the mezzanine, with a 140 cm wide bed, a flat screen with DVD player and a hundred films any kind , and very large wall cupboards.

-The 12m2 terrace, made of wood, is equipped with a table and 4 chairs in acacia, as well as a barbecue, is illuminated at night, and is overlooking the beautiful one hectare garden and its vast pond abounding with lotus, water lilies, frogs, water hens and other dragonflies…
+The 12m2 terrace of the main cottage, made of wood, is equipped with a table and 4 chairs in acacia, as well as a barbecue, is illuminated at night, and is overlooking the beautiful one hectare garden and its vast pond, abounding with lotus, water lilies, frogs, water hens and other dragonflies…

 By good weather, and if the atmosphere is very clear, perhaps will you have the pleasant surprise to discover in the backdrop the very majestic Pyrenees with their snow-covered tops… .